-5 These are the total number of cases in which measures were withdrawn or the two countries mutually agreed on a solution (for which notification is to be given to the WTO under paragraph 6, Article 3 of the DSU) before a panel adopted,6 which means that the proportion of cases that were resolved through agreement before the adoption of the determination after the consultations were requested was high, about 47%.
+March 2016,11 235 cases12 were resolved before the report of the panel or Appellate Body was adopted,13 which means that the proportion of cases that were resolved through agreement before the adoption of the determination after the consultations were requested was high, about 47%.
 In respect to trade remedy cases alone, consultations were requested in 245 cases, out of which 99 cases were resolved bilaterally.
 The proportion of these cases that were resolved before the adoption of the determination after the consultations were requested was about 40%.
 The percentage is slightly lower than the percentage for all cases, but still, a large number of cases were resolved through agreement before the adoption of a panel or Appellate Body report.
 These cases can be positively evaluated as those which could be efficiently resolved between the parties without requiring a ruling by a third-party body and without increasing the dispute cost.

 In this regard, among cases in which Japan sought rectification of WTO-inconsistent measures of other countries, there were (a) cases where the measures were rectified before consultations were requested under the WTO dispute settlement procedure, such as the case of China's failure to fulfill tariff concessions for photographic film (see Part I, Chapter 1 [p.
-25] of 2008 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, FTA/EPA, BIT -, etc.)7 and the case of India's special additional tariffs on imported products (see Part I, Chapter 11, Tariffs 2)), and (b) cases where the measures were rectified in the consultation phase of the WTO dispute settlement procedures, such as the case of Russia's recycling fee on motor vehicles (see Part I, Chapter 9, National Treatment 1)).
+25] of 2008 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, FTA/EPA, BIT -, etc.)14 and the case of India's special additional tariffs on imported products (see Part I, Chapter 11, Tariffs 2)), and (b) cases where the measures were rectified in the consultation phase of the WTO dispute settlement procedures, such as the case of Russia's recycling fee on motor vehicles (see Part I, Chapter 9, National Treatment 1)).